-Dr. Colin Dewey began his career at sea in the U.S. Coast Guard.
-After completing his tour he sailed as A.B.
-Seaman in tankers, container ships, breakbulk vessels, and offshore tug boats.
-He was employed by the San Francisco Bar Pilots from 1991-2000, where he became captain of the offshore pilot vessel California.
+I began my career at sea in the U.S. Coast Guard.
+After completing my tour, I sailed as A.B.
+Seaman in tankers, container ships, breakbulk vessels, and offshore tugboats.
+I served with the San Francisco Bar Pilots from 1991-2000, where I became captain of the offshore pilot vessel California.

-Since then, his academic work as a student and researcher at Berkeley and Cornell was supported by fellowships from the Andrew W. Mellon Foundation, the Society for the Humanities at Cornell, and the National Endowment for the Humanities.
-The faculty of Cal Maritime selected him for the Distinguished Teaching Award for 2014-15, and an "Educational Experience Enhancement" award with course release for providing outstanding service to students.
+As a student at Berkeley and Cornell my research in British Romantic Literature and Critical Theory was generously supported by fellowships from the Andrew W. Mellon Foundation, the Society for the Humanities at Cornell and the National Endowment for the Humanities.
+My colleagues among the faculty of Cal Maritime awarded me the Distinguished Teaching Award for 2014-15, and an "Educational Experience Enhancement" award with course release for providing outstanding service to students.

-He holds a license as Master, Steam or Motor Vessels of 200 tons (US) and Mate 1600 tons (US) and is a member of the Nautical Institute, and the Sailors' Union of the Pacific.
+I hold a license as Master, Steam or Motor Vessels of 200 tons (US) and Mate 1600 tons (US) and I'm a full book member of the Sailors' Union of the Pacific.

 I'm always happy to answer questions about my courses or my work, or our programs at Cal Maritime.
 Please see contact information at right, or drop by my office.